anandundavia/manage-users/README.md

 ```

 ## Using Custom Repository
-`manage-users` comes with default mongo repository out of the box.
+`manage-users` comes with mongo and in-memory repositories out of the box.
-But you can plug in your custom repository implementation as well
+Mongo is used as default repository, but you can plug in your custom repository implementation as well.

-To use the custom implementation of the repository, use `repositoryBuilder` from `config`
+To use the custom implementation of the repository, use `repositoryBuilder` from `config`.
 ```
 config.repositoryBuilder()
     .setRepositoryImplementation(implementation)